televandalist/RADocsTEMP/docs/guidelines/global-leaderboard-and-achievement-hunting-rules.md

 Even in hardcore mode fast-forward is allowed, as a modern convenience.
 It's ~~almost~~ a consensus that fast-forward offers no risk to the fairplay and then it's available for everyone to use it.

-**NOTE**: in *softcore* mode savestates, rewind and slow motion are also allowed, but expect to have some issues.
-Read in [this link Why you shouldn't use the load state feature](Why-you-shouldn't-use-the-load-state-feature).
+**NOTE**: in *softcore* mode save states, rewind and slow motion are also allowed, but expect to have some issues.
+Read in [here](/support/why-you-should-not-use-the-load-state-feature/).

 ### <a name="allowed-2"></a>2. *When explicitly said in achievement's description*, in-game cheat codes/modes and in-game debug tools are allowed.

 This is a complement to the [not allowed rule 2](#not-allowed-2).

-The achievement developer's are instructed to [protect their work so the achievements can't be unlocked easily by simply using a cheat code](Developers-Code-of-Conduct#every-achievement-set-must-have).
+The achievement developer's are instructed to [protect their work so the achievements can't be unlocked easily by simply using a cheat code](/guidelines/achievement-set-requirements/#every-achievement-set-must-have).
 However, some cool and fun challenges can be created taking advantage of some cheats.
 In these specific cases, using in-game cheats are allowed.

 **NOTE**: if you find achievements unlockable by using in-game cheats with no pertinent description, consider opening a ticket and reporting it.